DjangoGirls/tutorial/django_forms/README.md

 # Django Forms

 The last thing we want to do with our website is to add some nice way to add and edit blog post.
-Django's '`admin` is cool, but it is rather hard to customize.
-With `forms` we will have absolute power over forms - we can do almost anything we can imagine with it!
+Django's `admin` is cool, but it is rather hard to customize and make it pretty.
+With `forms` we will have absolute power over forms - we can do almost anything we can imagine!

 The nice thing about Django forms is that we can either define one from scratch or create a `ModelForm` which will save the result of the form to the model.

-This is exactly what we want to do: we will create a form for our `Post`.
+This is exactly what we want to do: we will create a form for our `Post` model.

 Like every important part of Django, forms have their own file: `forms.py`.

 We need to create a file with this name in the `mysite/blog` folder.

+    mysite
         └── blog
-        └── forms.py
+            forms.py

 Ok, let's open it and type the following code: